 - Efrain Hernandez (and family), 2010 graduates of Growing Farmers Training Program, were featured in a documentary on Nebraska's Hispanic farming community.

 - The Banner-Press Lincoln Journal Star and NewsNetNebraska have both featured Kirstin and Yola from Fox Run Farms, who attended the 2010 Growing Farmers workshops.

 Please contact Kirstin at 402-474-9802 or firstname.lastname@example.org for more information.

 Watch our videos on YouTube on hoeing, sharpening hoes, planting and more!

 Prairie Pines is at 3130 N. 112th, just east of Lincoln.

 Directions: Take Adams east of 84th to 112th.
-Turn left and turn in at the second driveway (3130).
+Turn left on 112th Street and turn in at the second driveway (3130).

 Beginning farmers at Prairie Pines begin producing on 1/8 acre, where they receive access to water, tools and equipment, and other supplies.
 Participants receive ongoing technical assistance as well as marketing support.
 The site, in northeast Lincoln, is a collaboration between Community CROPS and the University of Nebraska-Lincoln’s School of Natural Resources.